colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 date: '2021-11-01 01:22:01'
 image: /assets/images/2021/11/code-quality/matrix.jpeg
 description: >
   Code security is becoming more important for moden software development.
-What about code quality?
-How do code quality and code security compare and contrast?
+What about code quality metrics?
+How do code quality metrics and code security compare and contrast?
 I'll discuss some thoughts in this post.
 tags:
 - security
 ---